rmavis/calendar-events/readme.md

     $ calendar-events -gt 2020-01-31

-Query events happening between an election and Christmas:
+Query events happening between Halloween and an election:

-    $ calendar-events -be 2020-11-03 2020-12-25
+    $ calendar-events -bt 2020-10-31 2020-11-03

+Query events happening this February, combine them with February's `calendar` events, and sort the results:

+    $ (calendar-events -ge 2020-02-01 -lt 2020-03-01 ; calendar -t 2020-02-01 -A 28) | sort

 ## Dependencies